ervinb/ervinb.github.io/about.md

 ---

-Hi, I'm Ervin Barta, a dev/ops guy who worked on [SemaphoreCI][semaphore], a continuous integration and deployment service, developed by the fine gentleman over at [Rendered Text][rt].
+Hi, I'm Ervin Barta, a dev/ops guy who worked on [SemaphoreCI][semaphore], a continuous integration and deployment service, developed by the fine people over at [Rendered Text][rt].

 I was mostly responsible for managing and the development of the system, which uses